emptymalei/blog/_posts/2016-10-30-is-brain-optimal-for-information-storage.md

 neuron type: excitatory neurons and inhibitory neurons.

 connections: Inhibitory neurons are fully connected and not touched during the learning process.
-Connections of excitatory neurons are changed accordingly.

 ### learned patterns and synaptic weights

-In the current study, different firing patterns are generated and presented to the network, and the network has to learn (or store) the pattern with set of synaptic weights.
+In the current study, different firing patterns are randomly generated and presented to the network, and the network has to learn (or store) the pattern with sets of synaptic weights.

 <figure markdown="1">
 ![]({{ site.baseurl }}/assets/posts/is-brain-optimal-for-information-storage/pattern.png)
 <figcaption>In this example, a network of four neurons has to learn the pattern '1010'.
 So the connections between neuron $1$ and neuron $3$ is higher, with larger diameter of the circle.</figcaption>
 </figure>

-### synaptic integration and robustness
+### synaptic integration and perceptron classification

 Neurons are connected with different strength, $w_{ij}$ is the synaptic weights from neuron $j$ to neuron $i$.